Norfolk Biffin

 The Norfolk Biffin, also spelt Norfolk Beefing, is a local apple cultivar originating from the English county of Norfolk, also known by several other names including Reeds Baker, Tallesin, and Winter Coleman.

 "Biffin" is thought to be a corruption of "beefing", which refers to the apple's dark red beef-like colour, or perhaps beefing is a corruption of biffin.

 Description

 Norfolk Biffins, or Beefings, are round, slightly flat, apples about three inches across and two and a half inches high (about seven by six centimetres).
 The skin is yellow-green, but with brown-purple and dark red streaks.
 Inside, the flesh has a green tint, is crisp, and is said to have a hint of the flavour of cinnamon.
 The apples store well, getting sweeter with keeping, and are good for cooking and drying.
 By March of the year after harvesting, they are sweet enough to use as dessert apples.
 With keeping, they turn a deeper brown or maroon colour, with harder, more solid flesh.

 These apples were popular with Norwich bakers and were sent to London fruiterers as a delicacy.
 They were also used for cider making.

 The trees are vigorous, with heavy crops of fruit.
 Some thinning is necessary in good years.

-Biffins

-Norfolk Biffins dried in the oven are known as "biffins" (cf. baked apple).
-Flat in appearance and soft to the touch, biffins are prepared in large quantities in Norfolk, England.
-The apples are baked very slowly in an oven for a long period of time.
-Children used to be given them as a treat, as they might receive ice-cream or crisps nowadays, or they could be taken home to eat with cream.

-These were slowly cooked whole, then cored, then rubbed with sugar.
-To eat, you would peel off the tough skin, and garnish with more sugar and cream.
-You would eat them cold or room temperature.
-Very popular in Victorian times but largely died out commercially after World War II.
-In Asia, the large native persimmon is treated to a processing and flattening to be used in cooking reminiscent of the Biffin.